okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 AWS specific.
 It is used to map resource record sets in your hosted zone to things like ELBs, CF distributions or S3 buckets.

+The difference, a CNAME can't be used for naked domain names (zone apex).

 ## Definitions

 |			|									|